transmaxxing/transmaxxing.github.io/passing/social/MANNERISMS.md

 WIP

 1. Open Posture: Women tend to take up less space with their body language, often keeping their arms and legs close to their body and maintaining a more relaxed and open posture.
+[Exercises that can help with posture](../physical/FITNESS#strengthening-feminine-posture)

 2. Eye Contact: Women tend to maintain more eye contact than men, often looking away when they are feeling shy or uncomfortable.